ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 This capability greatly increases the ability of spreadsheet users to describe and document their calculations.

-The Formula Scripts feature has a significant implication on how formulas are evaluated.
+The formula scripts feature has a significant implication on how formulas are evaluated.
 Since a formula may contain arbitrary Python codes including ``eval`` expressions, we cannot use static dependency analysis